 Misalignment between sales and marketing doesn’t only waste time and decrease productivity.
 It costs organizations over $1 trillion a year and can result in 79% of leads never converting to a sale.
 (Ouch.)

-On the other hand, when there is consistent and effective communication and agreement on strategy, far more leads can be converted to actual sales.
+On the other hand, when there is consistent and effective communication and agreement on sales cycle and strategy, far more leads can be converted to actual sales.
 Companies with effective marketing and sales alignment achieve 208% higher marketing revenue than companies without.

-When sales teams have pinpointed which high-value accounts to focus on for an ABM strategy, proper research on each account is a must before building this strategy, especially with “Identifying Target Contacts” and “Researching Accounts” being the top two tactics used by marketers within an ABM model.
+Once sales teams pinpoint which high-value accounts to focus on for an ABM strategy, it’s essential to perform proper research.
+After all, “Identifying Target Contacts” and “Researching Accounts” are the top two tactics used by marketers within an ABM sales model.
 You should know who the people you’re reaching out to are, which social media platforms they’re active on, and what they post about.

-If the person you’re targeting is active on Twitter, but the content they post is mainly personal (jokes, memes, politics) rather than professional, that may not be a good place to approach them.
-Use your judgment and err on the side of caution so as not to come across as creepy or out of touch.
+If the person you’re targeting is active on X, but the content they post is mainly personal (jokes, memes, politics) rather than professional, that may not be a good place to approach them.
+Use your judgment and err on the side of caution to avoid coming across as overly salsey or out of touch.

 When you’re perusing your target contact’s profile, really try to home in on any patterns or interests that stick out — these could be professional or personal.

 Maybe they post or interact with posts about hiking.
-Comment about how you also love hiking and maybe give some hiking trail recommendations.
+Comment about how you also love hiking and maybe recommend hiking trails.
 Only after trying to connect with them on personal interests about three or four more times (consistency is key, but we’ll get to that soon) should you then mention that you would like to talk about, for example, how they can improve the way they work on a day-to-day basis.

-Just remember that your messaging for this part will be entirely dependent on what service or product you’re promoting.
+Remember that your messaging for this part will entirely depend on what service or product you’re promoting.

-But that doesn’t mean you should be reaching out to your target persona every day.
+But that doesn’t mean you should reach out to your target persona daily.
 Too much communication can be annoying, spammy, and in some cases could get you blocked.
-We suggest you reach out once or twice a week – just enough to keep you in mind, but not feel pushy.
-However, if your target audience doesn’t post that often, definitely scale it down to bi-weekly communication.
+We suggest you reach out once or twice a week — just enough to keep you in mind, but not feel pushy.
+However, if your target audience doesn’t post that often, definitely scale it down accordingly.

 If you’re struggling with finding content to share with your ideal prospects (when the time comes), aligning your ABM strategy with other inbound marketing activities is a great way to find content.